konmik/Phlux/README.md

 "It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures." — Alan Perlis

-So now we have this one data structure and our function number does not increase so dramatically, we have even lesser amount of functions than we normally have.
+So now we have this one data structure and our function number does not increase so dramatically, we have even fewer functions than we normally have.
 The interesting effect is that all of our functions now have a clear purpose - they either alter the data structure OR update a specific part of the view.

 Normally on Android our views are bloated with